qadamcsqueezy/mygit/README.md

 # Errors

-If something goes wrong just try to pretend like none of it happened and use git or install the official [github cli](https://cli.github.com/) , remember this tool was not designed to replace git in any way, it's just to make some extra time so you can do whatever you can do in 2s .
+If something goes wrong just try to pretend like none of it happened and use git or install the official [github cli](https://cli.github.com/) , remember this tool was not designed to replace git in any way, it's just to gain some extra time so you can do whatever you can do in 2 seconds .

 <!-- errorsstop>
 <!-- errors -->